(Disclosure: Some of the links below may be affiliate links)

 - Increasing the withdrawal rate decreases the chances of success

-- Any withdrawal rate higher than 8% does not make sense in the long term, even without inflation.
+- Any withdrawal rate higher than 8% does not make sense long-term, even without inflation.

 - A small allocation of bonds can help with lower withdrawal rates

-- Generally, a 100% stocks portfolio will perform better than the other portfolios.
+- Generally, a 100% stock portfolio will perform better than the other portfolios.

-We can see that increasing the number of years decrease the likelihood of success.
+We can see that increasing the number of years decreases the likelihood of success.
 It is logical since you are more likely to run out of money.